SweetGithubName/php-json-rpc/README.md

 Server::reply();
 ```

-> See the "examples" directory for more examples.
+*See the "examples" directory for ready-to-use examples.*

 ## Unit tests